geochum/bookmark-organizer/README.md

 - Moves frequently used bookmarks to the Bookmarks Bar
 - Generates browser-compatible HTML output
 - Supports nested folder structures
+- Configurable parameters for fine-tuning the optimization process

 ## Setup